-PLEASE NOTE: ANY STUDENT RECEIVING A C- OR LESS WILL BE REQUIRED TO RE-TAKE THAT COURSE-GRADUATION CANNOT OCCUR UNTIL THE REQUIRED COURSE IS REPEATED SUCCESSFULLY (GRADE OF C OR GREATER)
+PLEASE NOTE: ANY STUDENT RECEIVING A C- OR LESS WILL BE REQUIRED TO RE-TAKE THAT COURSE- GRADUATION CANNOT OCCUR UNTIL THE REQUIRED COURSE IS REPEATED SUCCESSFULLY (GRADE OF C OR GREATER)

-F. Procedural Rules for Handling Cheating Cases
+D. Procedural Rules for Handling Cheating Cases

 The minimum penalty for all cases of cheating shall be a zero on the examination or paper.
 When the grade of "failure" (F) in the course involved is a part of the penalty for cheating, the grade is to be entered on the student's permanent record and to remain there even though the student withdraws from the course or from the University.
-All academic dishonesty will be handled based on the procedure outlined for the Pathologists' Assistant Academic Standards and Professional Review Committee, the University policy and the policies of the School of Medicine.
+All academic dishonesty will be handled based on the procedure outlined for the Pathologists' Assistant Academic Standards and Professional Review Committee by the University policy.